GodSpeeD-17/STM32F103C8T6_BareMetal/Modular_Architecture.md

 ## Audit order for a new project

-Read and modify the copied project in dependency order:
+Copy the current `Projects/Template` directory, then read and modify that owned copy in dependency order:

 1. `app_config.h` — select capabilities and constants.
 2. `app_time.[ch]` — understand monotonic time and the minimal handler.